-Paul, in my research into the pastoral letters of eighteenth century pastor John Newton, I was surprised how often he wrote to newlyweds to warn them to avoid making their spouse an idol of security.
+Paul, in my research into the letters of eighteenth-century pastor John Newton, I was surprised how often he wrote to newlyweds to warn them to avoid making their spouse an idol of security.
 Over and over he does this, and I think partly because he experienced it in his own marriage, an incredible love story in itself.
 But this concern lives on today through the ministry of, for example, Tim and Kathy Keller, who warn against a consuming fascination with romantic love that shapes much of popular media.
-The lie says: If you find romantic love, then your life will be safe and fulfilling.
-So much so that marriage becomes a type of salvation, and romantic love takes on almost redemptive expectations.
+The lie tells us that if you find romantic love, then your life will be safe and fulfilling — so much so that marriage becomes a type of salvation, and romantic love takes on an almost redemptive expectation.
 So what would you say to Christians, either singles or newlyweds, who are in danger of losing awe in God by becoming preoccupied with romantic love?

 And so a good marriage is a good marriage because people in that marriage realize they are not the Messiah to one another.
 But they don’t panic, because they have been given an adequate and sufficient Messiah who invades marriage by his grace and gives us everything we need to be who we are supposed to be and to do what we are supposed to do in marriage.

-Here is what this means in sort of a bottom line.
-You never get your capacity to love from the person you were called to love.
+Here is what this means, in sort of a bottom-line way: You never get your capacity to love from the person you were called to love.
 You never get your capacity to love from your spouse.
 You get your capacity to love at the foot of the cross of the Lord Jesus Christ.
 You have it.
 It is God’s gift of grace to you.
 And so you don’t need to look to the other person for what you have already been given in Christ.

 Yes!
 Specifically, what would you say to a single Christian, whose loneliness feels more real than God’s presence does?

-My response to someone who is just overwhelmed by any human experience, whether it is singleness or sickness or poverty, is to examine your meditation.
+My response to someone who is just overwhelmed by any human experience — whether it is singleness or sickness or poverty — is to examine your meditation.
 It tends to be that whatever controls my meditation will dominate my thinking and reformulate my desires.
-And so that is why there is a biblical call to meditate on the things of the Lord, to meditate actually on God himself.
+And so that is why there is a biblical call to meditate on the things of the Lord, to meditate actually on God himself (Philippians 4:8).

-What I would say is, biblical faith never calls you to deny reality.
+What I would say is that biblical faith never calls you to deny reality.
 If you have to deny reality to get peace, you are not exercising biblical faith.
-But if you allow yourself to meditate on the troubling realities of the fall in the world, you are going down.
-And so you face those realities, but you meditate on God’s glory and in that way you can be free from being overwhelmed.
+But if you allow yourself to meditate on the troubling realities of our fallen world, you are going down.
+And so you face those realities, but you meditate on God’s glory, and, in that way, you can be free from being overwhelmed.

-We were all hardwired for eternity and I think that means that every moment of sadness, disappointment, hurt, or fear is a cry for another, better world.
-Every moment of joy, happiness, and peace is a taste for another world that deep in the heart of all human beings is a longing for paradise — and that longing for paradise is at the center a longing for God.
+We were all hardwired for eternity.
+And I think that means that every moment of sadness, disappointment, hurt, or fear is a cry for another, better world.
+Every moment of joy, happiness, and peace is a taste for another world.
+Deep in the heart of all human beings is a longing for paradise, and that longing for paradise is, at the center, a longing for God.

-I love saying this.
-Paradise will be paradise because God will be in the middle of it forever unchallenged.
+I love saying this: Paradise will be paradise because God will be in the middle of it forever unchallenged.
 That is what we are longing for.
-And every day in some way as I face the brokenness inside of me and the brokenness outside of me, whether I know it or not, I cry out for eternity.
+And every day, in some way, as I face the brokenness inside of me and the brokenness outside of me — whether I know it or not — I cry out for eternity.
 The awes of today are drawing us toward that moment when we will live in unbroken awe of God forever and ever and ever.
-And 10 million years into eternity there will be no lessening of that awe.
+And ten million years into eternity there will be no lessening of that awe.